zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 Achieved by:

 - Identifying all resource within the team
-- Estimating the capacity requirements for activities such as ‘Keeping the Lights On" (KTLO), administrative tasks, management, and project work.
+- Estimating the capacity requirements for activities such as "Keeping the Lights On" (KTLO), administrative tasks, management, and project work.

 ### Project Commits